rafael3/comfyui-book/index.md

 [Buy on Amazon](https://a.co/d/eockxat)
 hernandezrafael@hotmail.com

 “Official GitHub page for ComfyUI Handbook: AI Workflow Design – Complete guide for node-based AI workflows using Stable Diffusion.”

-## Finally — a printed book to learn ComfyUI the right way.

-No more scattered forums, snappy videos, or tabs everywhere.
-*ComfyUI Handbook* is a 360° guide covering install, LoRA, SDXL, ControlNet, automation, and more.
-Ideal for serious users, teachers, and professionals.
----

 ## What’s Inside the Book